 I’m Ryan W. Owen, creator of http://www.forgottennewengland.com.
-My main focus is New England history from the 1850′s forward, but I’ve also spent time researching Irish immigration to the Canadas (Upper and Lower), many eras of Irish history (with a particular focus on the Plantation of Ulster), and the fascinating story of the Portuguese people, including those in Madeira and the Azores.
-In addition to Forgotten New England, I write a local history column, Forgotten Billerica, that appears twice monthly in The Billerica Minuteman.
-I’m also a member, and sit on the board, of the Lowell Historical Society.
+My main focus is New England history from the 1850’s forward, but I’ve also spent time researching Irish immigration to the Canadas (Upper and Lower), many eras of Irish history (with a particular focus on the Plantation of Ulster), and the fascinating story of the Portuguese people, including those in Madeira and the Azores.
+In addition to writing Forgotten New England, I’m also the Curator of Art and Artifacts for the Lowell Historical Society.

 If you would like to contact me, please post a comment to the blog, or write to me at forgottennewengland at gmail dot com.